 The Likert scale survey measures the opinions of people concerning a subject.
 However, some people might be too polite to give you an honest opinion.
 Some might have lots of information on their minds that they take your survey mindlessly.

-However, the 5 point scale is a haven for many analysts.
+However, the 5-point scale is a haven for many analysts.
 It gets to the crux of the matter without boring or overwhelming your respondents.

-Analysis and visualization of your Likert scale data have been made overly easy with ChartExpo by introducing Likert Scale Chart.
+Analysis and visualization of your Likert scale data have been made overly easy with ChartExpo by introducing the Likert Scale Chart.
 The above analysis proves that the Likert Scale Chart is the best way to present survey results.

 It does not have to be rocket science anymore.